leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

     the sum of elements lying between indices i and *j* is k

 3. Based on these thoughts, we make use of a hashmap  which is used to store the cumulative sum item
-4. Every time we encounter a new sum, we make a new entry in the hashmap corresponding to that sum, If the same sum item occurs again, we increment the count corresponding to that sum in the hashmap
+4. Every time we encounter a new sum, we make a new entry in the `hashmap` corresponding to that sum, If the same sum item occurs again, we increment the count corresponding to that sum in the `hashmap`
-5. we counted the number of occurrences of [sum-k], that means we alse get the number of times a subarray with sum k, because  *sum - (sum -k) = k*
+5. we counted the number of occurrences of [sum-k], that means we also get the number of times a `subarray` with sum k, because  *`sum - (sum -k) = k`*

 **Complexity Analysis**

 - Time complexity : *O*(*n*).
 The entire n**u**ms array is traversed only once.
-- Space complexity : O(n).
-Hashmap can contain up to n distinct entries in the worst case.
+- Space complexity : `O(n)`. `Hashmap` can contain up to n distinct entries in the worst case.

 ```java
 class Solution {